 \section{Introduction}

 Taking notes while reading documents is a common active reading strategy that can be done in two primary ways.
 First, people can write notes that are decoupled from the document text by writing on a separate piece of paper.
 Second, people can write notes that are integrated with the document text \cite{AdlerDiaryStudy}, for example, by writing in the margins (\emph{marginalia}).
 Such `margin notes' have been common practice for centuries, as they provide a space for readers to summarize, paraphrase, explain unfamiliar concepts, make connections to existing knowledge, and even express personal opinions \cite{jackson2001marginalia, porter2004beyond}.
 This can be especially beneficial when reading for educational purposes \cite{bold2017marginalia}, as it provides space for people to work through difficult sections and quickly re-access their thoughts afterwards within a shared context \cite{marshall1997annotation, AdlerDiaryStudy}.
-When reading digital documents, margin notes can be created using pen input devices (e.g., \cite{romat2019spaceink}), but a more common way is by leaving \emph{comments} in systems like Google Docs, Microsoft Word, and Adobe Acrobat Reader \cite{wolfe2001margins}.
+With digital documents, margin notes can be added as digital ink with a pen (e.g., \cite{romat2019spaceink}), but a more common way is leaving \emph{comments} when reading documents in systems like Google Docs, Microsoft Word, and Adobe Acrobat Reader \cite{wolfe2001margins}.
 This is usually done by selecting text within a document and writing in a text box positioned beside it.

-More recently, people have been leveraging the capabilities of large language models (LLMs) to support reading documents, for example, to summarize, reword, and better understand unfamiliar concepts \cite{GoogleGuidroz2025llm, GuTextSmimming2024, kreijkes2025effects}.
+Large language models (LLMs) can support reading documents to summarize, reword, and better understand unfamiliar concepts \cite{GoogleGuidroz2025llm, GuTextSmimming2024, kreijkes2025effects}.
 The generated output serves a purpose like margin notes, yet the capabilities of LLMs have not been integrated into commenting features of document reader software.
-Instead, most LLM-enhanced document readers require users to summarize and ask questions about the text in a separate, chat-like interface disconnected from the document.
+Instead, most LLM-enhanced document readers use a separate, chat-like interface disconnected from the document.
 There is an opportunity to improve how LLMs are used in this context by integrating their capabilities directly into `margin note' comments that are linked to the document text.

 We explore the design of ``AI margin notes'' that leverage LLMs to enhance comments in document reader software through three controlled experiments.
 Every experiment required participants to read short, non-fiction documents while interacting with an LLM, primarily within comments, and answer reading comprehension questions two hours later.
 Each experiment focused on a different design parameter.
 First, we compared AI margin notes to traditional, chat-based prompting to better understand the effects of \emph{integration}.
 Second, we compared manually selecting text that an AI margin note is associated with, to automatically selecting text through an LLM-powered assistant to better understand the effects of \emph{selection automation}.
 Third, we explored different AI margin note techniques that leverage LLMs in different ways to understand the effects of \emph{human and AI involvement}.
 Specifically, AI margin notes that generate summaries, fill-in-the-blank exercises, responses to specific prompts, practice short answer questions, and feedback on how written text can be improved.